diyakansagra/is477/data_integration/IMDB_TMDB_Analysis.md

 •	Resolve any conflicts or inconsistencies in numeric or categorical fields where both sources provide values (Many errors arose from having the same column titles, I had to fix this in the code by trial and error a few times).

+• IMDb columns remain untouched because IMDb is treated as the primary source.
+TMDB only fills missing numerical/financial fields.

 •	Create final columns with clear provenance: runtime_imdb, runtime_tmdb, genre_imdb, genre_tmdb, etc.

 •	_merge_status column preserves provenance: "both", "fuzzy", "left_only".